-The glass collections are managed Dudley Metropolitan Borough Council Museum Service.
+The glass collections are managed by Dudley Metropolitan Borough Council Museum Service.
 In 1980 it numbered about 2,000 items.
 Today that number has risen to over 8,500.
 The majority of objects originate from this area and date from the 19th and 20th centuries.
 However, there are also important groups of British glass from other periods.
-The Parkington Bequest, for example, filled a major gap with its stunning 18th century pieces.
+The Parkington Bequest, for example, filled a major gap with its stunning 18th-century pieces.

 Local government cuts terminated the annual purchase fund.
 Now we draw upon other sources to purchase items of importance.
 Since 1986 generous sponsorship has come from the engineering group, Hulbert of Dudley via their supportive Managing Director Graham Knowles.

 Since their founding in 1994, the Friends of Broadfield House Glass Museum have raised over £30,000 towards assistance with purchases.

 Capital grants from DMBC allowed us to acquire expensive items of cameo and engraved the glass with support from the Heritage Lottery Fund, the Victoria and Albert Museum and the National Art Collections Fund.

 Loans from private individuals, glass companies and other institutions form a sizeable amount of the collections.